SwathiKeshavamurthy/Coulomb-P1/README.md

 ## Wireframes

 Here are the first wireframes from the design stage.
-Every design element was put into practice.
+Every design element was put into practice with the help of [Balsamiq Wireframes](https://balsamiq.com/wireframes/).

 ## Fonts

-Google Fonts were used to import the fonts.
+[Google Fonts](https://fonts.google.com/) were used to import the fonts.
 Fonts chosen were Roboto for the headings/logo and Oswald for the body.
 Sans Serif was chosen as the backup font.

 ## Color Scheme and Colors